 Country risk in Thailand is low to moderate.
 The OECD has a country credit grade of 3; comparable with the Philippines, India and Indonesia.
 This indicates a relatively low to moderate likelihood that Thailand will be unable and/or unwilling to meet its external debt obligations.
 That said, individual private and sub-sovereign debtors can and do default.

-The World Bank’s ease of doing business gauge—which attempts to measure regulation and current barriers associated with small to medium firms—ranks Thailand 21st out of a possible 190 economies.
+The World Bank’s ease of doing business gauge ranks Thailand 21st out of a possible 190 economies.
 That is significantly better than the average emerging and developing Asian rating of 95.
-But Thailand remains less competitive than neighbours Malaysia (ranked 12th) and Singapore (2nd).
+But Thailand remains less competitive than neighbours Malaysia (ranked 12th) and Singapore (2nd) in part because of gaps in educational outcomes and labour skills shortages.